 VAT came into force from 1 October 2019, replacing the Consumption Tax.
-The Angolan VAT system is a modern regime with a rate of 14% (with an exceptional 2% for some operations in Cabinda) with an established broad tax base.
-The VAT system in Angola has some provisions such as the captivation regime and/or refund through tax credit certificates.
+The Angolan VAT system is a modern regime with a general rate of 14% with an established broad tax base.

+The VAT system in Angola has some provisions such as the captivation regime and/ or refund through tax credit certificates.